by Jase Te Patu M3 Mindfulness for Children

-Awhi Yoga and Wellbeing was borne from re-aligning with my initial purpose of returning home.
+My previous studio Awhi Yoga and Wellbeing was borne from re-aligning with my initial purpose of returning home.
 Just like on the mat, when you truly align yourself, you can find a fuller, more authentic expression of the posture or in this case – our yoga studio.

 Awhi means to ‘support or embrace’.
 In this case, it means to support people with their holistic approach to wellbeing.
-Our studio values are based on Hauora or Te Whare Tapa Whā – the four-walled approach to wellbeing.
+Our studio values were based on Hauora or Te Whare Tapa Whā – the four-walled approach to wellbeing.
 Our view is to find balance between Tinana (body), Hinengaro (mind), Wairua (spirit), which informs a deeper connection to everyone and everything around us or Whānau.

 The Te Reo Yoga class last year was transformative.
 It opened the opportunity to share in yoga in a wider, more inclusive way.

 Through Te Ao Māori I have found another level of depth of love and understanding of the yogic philosophies.